Explorer Scout Camp Diary: Day Three – 6 August 2012

 I was in fact secretly pleased when the group decided, as a group, that it would be unwise to continue, based on the knowledge that the next stop was at least a good hour-and-a-half’s walk (on healthy legs), according to some friendly local ramblers.
 We turned back and retraced our footsteps, all of us checking our phones to see if we had any signal with which we could contact the leaders in the minibus and inform them of our decision.
 Eventually, a call was made, but the leaders’ own phones were out of range, so it clicked through to their Voicemail.

 I had to stop once more en-route, to adjust my socks and check the state of my disgusting feet.
-Josh, ever the good doctor despite his own injury, helpfully diagnosed it as ‘Pedalian Brain Disease’, due to the cerebral-like wrinkled appearance of my paws.
+Josh, ever the good doctor despite his own injury (check the news here for the best injury lawyers), helpfully diagnosed it as ‘Pedalian Brain Disease’, due to the cerebral-like wrinkled appearance of my paws.